digingbil/com_nxpeasycart/README.md

 -   Frontend requests resolve the active cart through `CartSessionService`, which ties the Joomla session to the `#__nxp_easycart_carts` table and guarantees the payload uses the configured base currency.
 -   The session helper exposes the hydrated cart on the application input (`com_nxpeasycart.cart`) so upcoming cart/checkout views can consume a consistent structure.
 -   The default storefront view is now the catalogue grid: `DisplayController` targets the category view, showing “All products” with category filters and progressive enhancement via the site bundle.
+-   Product editor exposes a “Featured” toggle; any flagged products surface in the landing page spotlight row, with recent additions filling the remaining sections automatically.
 -   Category menu chips allow quick filtering between taxonomy slugs, while fallbacks keep navigation and product tiles rendering without JavaScript.
 -   Checkout integrates Stripe/PayPal hosted sessions when configured; fallback direct order creation remains for offline capture.
 Webhooks hydrate transactions, decrement inventory on `paid`, and trigger confirmation email templates.
 -   Payment webhook endpoints are exposed at `index.php?option=com_nxpeasycart&task=webhook.stripe` and `…task=webhook.paypal`, each funneled through `PaymentGatewayManager` with idempotency safeguards and audit logging.